git-commit-id/git-commit-id-maven-plugin/README.md

 *Note*: Depending on your plugin configuration you obviously can choose the 'prefix' of your properties by setting it accordingly in the plugin's configuration.
 As a result this is therefore only an illustration what the switch means when the 'prefix' is set to it's default value.
 *Note*: If you set the value to something that's not equal to 'flat' or 'full' (ignoring the case) the plugin will output a warning and will fallback to the default 'flat' mode.
+* **evaluateOnCommit** - `(default: HEAD)` *(available since v2.2.4)* Allow to tell the plugin what commit should be used as reference to generate the properties from.
+By default this property is simply set to `HEAD` which should reference to the latest commit in your repository.
+In general this property can be set to something generic like `HEAD^1` or point to a branch or tag-name.
+To support any kind or use-case this configuration can also be set to an entire commit-hash or it's abbreviated version.
+Please note that for security purposes not all references might be allowed as configuration.
+If you have a specific use-case that is currently not white listed feel free to file an issue.

 **gitDescribe**:
 Worth pointing out is, that git-commit-id tries to be 1-to-1 compatible with git's plain output, even though the describe functionality has been reimplemented manually using JGit (you don't have to have a git executable to use the plugin).
 So if you're familiar with [git-describe](https://github.com/ktoso/maven-git-commit-id-plugin#git-describe---short-intro-to-an-awesome-command), you probably can skip this section, as it just explains the same options that git provides.